 The Museum has three special exhibitions each year in addition to their popular Christmas tours.

 Visit Haan Mansion online for their schedule of events and special exhibitions.
-Beginning January 9, 2020, the Haan Museum will be open during specific dates and times for scheduled Self-Guided Tours.
+Tours occur every Saturday, every hour from 1 to 4pm.
+This schedule will run through November, 2021.
+You can explore the Haan Museum of Indiana Art with a virtual map or you can follow along with the displayed didactics on your Self-Guided Tour.
 Group Tours (15 or more people in a group) are not being scheduled at this time.
 Please visit haanmuseum.org for details, dates, and times.

 The Sculpture Garden and Nature trail are open daily, free.